Roadmap to this page

 Repeating phrases like “terrorism” and “self-defense” over and over is an effective way to numb the public to the cruelty Israel has carried out with the approval of its western patrons.
 And this is precisely the purpose of such incantations, to shield people from reality, and to shield Israel and its sponsors in the United States and Europe from accountability.
 As one commentator observed, Zionism is the only ideology where stealing land and bombing hospitals is called self-defense, but a child throwing a rock at a tank is terrorism.

-It should go without saying that peace or security cannot be achieved by slaughtering, torturing, and dehumanizing an entire people.
+It should go without saying that peace and security cannot be achieved by slaughtering, torturing, and dehumanizing an entire people.
 The truth is self-evident: such violence will only breed more violence.
 Oppression always breeds resistance.
 The goal, then, it becomes clear, is neither peace nor security - it is land.
 Land has always been the goal of the Zionist project - a land without Palestinians.

 Some will say this is just war, and war is terrible.
-But this is not a war.
+But this is not a normal war.
 Dropping the weight of 4 atomic bombs on 2.3 million civilians who have no tanks, aircraft, or warships, and who have been forcibly displaced, trapped, and starved by Israel is not “war.”
 Targeting civilians and combatants alike is not simply “collateral damage” – it is the purposeful destruction of an entire people.
 Destroying every source of life - from food and clean water, to education, agricultural fields, homes, and cultural and religious institutions - is not war.
 It is annihilation.

 As Greek doctor Christos Georgalas reflected on his time in Gaza: “I can’t say I went to war.
 War is a very different thing.
 There was no war in Treblinka, there was no war in Auschwitz.
 War has two armies.
 Here you have a population that is mainly civilians and women and children, who have no way of escaping.
 And bombs are systematically raining down from the sky.”